-Jill Horwitz is Professor of Law at the UCLA School of Law and Professor of Public Affairs (by courtesy) at the UCLA Luskin School of Public Affairs.
+Jill Horwitz is Vice Dean for Faculty and Intellectual Life and Professor of Law at UCLA School of Law and Professor of Public Affairs (by courtesy) at the UCLA Luskin School of Public Affairs.
 She is also a Research Associate at the National Bureau of Economic Research and Adjunct Professor of Economics at the University of Victoria Department of Economics in British Columbia, Canada.
 Prior to joining UCLA in 2012, she was on the faculty at the University of Michigan, where she was the Louis and Myrtle Moskowitz Research Professor of Business and Law and Co-Director of Law and Economics.
 She also held joint appointments at Michigan with the School of Public Health and the Ford School of Public Policy.

 As the Reporter for the American Law Institute Restatement of the Law, Charitable Nonprofit Organizations, Professor Horwitz has led the ALI’s first Restatement on the subject.

 At UCLA, Professor Horwitz teaches Torts, Health Law, Nonprofit Law, as well as seminars in law and economics, governance, and health care reform.
 Both a legal scholar and policy expert, Professor Horwitz is addressing some of the most pressing law and policy issues of our day, including the opioid crisis, health insurance, and health care markets.
 A highly productive scholar, she has published widely in top law reviews, health policy journals, and economics journals.
 Her empirical research on hospital ownership and medical service provision has won several awards.